Maytha8/CompassEdu/docs/gettingstarted.md

 ## Prerequisites
 - [git](https://git-scm.com/downloads)
 - npm
+- node >=14
+- A command line
-- A text editor of your choice
+- A text editor

 ## Instructions
 Paste the following into your command line: